vikas0713/RBoxTask/README.md

  you will be asked to enter the root URL again or you can choose from the menu given on the screen.

+CrawlTheWeb class will crawl the links and after that it will create the folder into same directory of the respective domain and then fetches all the HTML, CSS, JS and Images from the sources  and save it into its respective directory.

 By: Vikas Verma